-The duties of the Division include evaluation of each medical professional liability insurance and homeowners insurance matter pending before the Commissioner to determine whether the interests of insurance consumers are affected.4 The Division has explicit statutory authority to conduct investigations and request the Commissioner to initiate an action or proceeding to protect the interests of insurance consumers (hereinafter referred to as "insurance consumers", "consumers" and/or "consumer").
-If the Division determines that a rate increase is adverse to the interests of consumers, its representative shall appear before the Commissioner at any hearing on the rate filing.
-At any time, the Division may conduct investigations and request
+The duties of the Division include evaluation of each medical professional liability insurance and homeowners insurance matter pending before the Commissioner to determine whether the interests of insurance consumers are affected.
+The Division has explicit statutory authority to conduct investigations and request the Commissioner to initiate an action or proceeding to protect the interests of insurance consumers (hereinafter referred to as "insurance consumers", "consumers" and/or "consumer").
+The Division is required to review any rate increase of 10% or more filed with the Commissioner by a medical professional liability insurer or homeowners' insurer.
+If the Division determines that a rate increase is excessive, inadequate, or unfairly discriminatory, its representative shall appear before the Commissioner at any hearing